Scroll To See More Images

-Walking outside with wet hair, especially in the dead of winter, is a big no-no. Not only will it leave your neck and clothes completely damp; your head also becomes a breeding ground for breakage, as hair follicles expand and freeze, thus becoming less pliable and difficult to style.
+Walking outside with wet hair isn’t usually recommended by the pros.
+Not only will it leave your neck and clothes completely damp; your head also becomes a breeding ground for breakage, as hair follicles expand and freeze (winter) or break off (summer), thus becoming less pliable and difficult to style.
 Not the best news to read if you’ve been wanting to pull off that effortless wet look sported on high-fashion runways and the red carpet.
 The good news is you don’t have to dunk your hair into the sink and freeze-frame that texture to make it work.
 In fact, the smartest way to do it is by creating the illusion of wet hair, as opposed to going the literal route.

 Of course, taking on a trend is easier with a little inspo to get the wheels turning.
 So without further ado, here are 21 famous examples of wet-hair greatness.